Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU

+For RGCN, RGAT, and HGT, excluding comments, \oursystem{} took in 51 lines in total and produced more than 3K lines of CUDA kernel code, 5K lines of other C++ code to define host functions, and 2K lines of Python code to define subclasses of Pytorch \texttt{autograd.Function}.
+The implementation also involves 2K lines of Python code providing common utilities.

-To best align with the hyper-parameters prior work used in their evaluation, we set the input and output feature dimension as 64, and number of heads as 1.
+To best align with the hyper-parameters prior work used in its evaluation, we set the input and output feature dimensions as 64 and the number of heads as 1.
 We measure the inference and training time of the single layer used.
-In training, in order to obtain a loss, we compute the negative log likelihood loss by comparing the output with a precomputed random label tensor.
+In training, to obtain a loss, we compute the negative log-likelihood loss by comparing the output with a precomputed random label tensor.
 For each case, we run the full graph inference and training for at least 10 epochs and average the elapsed time.
 To align with the existing system, nodes are presorted to enable segment MM for typed linear layers.